 The Expert Panels are formed with top level executives from around the world in the areas of Investment & Risk Management, Marketing & Entrepreneurship, Technology & Innovation Management, and Global Strategy & Leadership.

-The Marcel Desautels Institute for Integrated Management is opened, bringing new, cohesive direction to the Faculty under the integrated management approach.
+Another $10 million donation from Dr. Marcel Desautels creates the Marcel Desautels Institute for Integrated Management (MDIIM) and contributes to the formation of the innovative Integrated MBA curriculum, a new, cohesive direction to the Faculty under the integrated management approach.

-The Faculty launches the Executive MBA (EMBA) program with HEC Montreal.
+The Faculty launches the bilingual joint Executive MBA (EMBA) program with HEC Montréal.

 The Faculty evaluates and redesigns the Honours in Investment Management option in the BCom program.